Introduction to Linux Automount

 Example #1 – List of Automount

-In the automount command, we are able to find the list of automount file system in the Linux environment.
-We need to use the “-m” option with the automount command.
+In the automount command, we are able to find the list of automount file systems in the Linux environment.
+We must use the “-m” option with the automount command.

-As per the above command, we are able to find the list of automount file system in the system.
+As per the above command, we are able to find the list of automount file systems in the system.

 Example #2 – Install Packages

 In Linux, the autofs package is not available.
 We need to install the autofs packages with the necessary dependency.